IATI/IATI-Standard-SSOT/meta-docs/index.rst

 -  Activity XML - for issues relating to the activity xml
 -  Organisation XML - for issues relating to the organisation xml

-    TODO: Decide is these custom labels make sense, then add them to all SSOT repositories.
+    TODO: Decide if these custom labels make sense, then add them to all SSOT repositories.

 Issues in correct repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~